EPA: Chemical in medical-device cleanser poses cancer risk

 “Today, EPA is taking action to ensure communities are informed and engaged in our efforts to address ethylene oxide, a potent air toxic posing serious health risks with long-term exposure,” EPA Administrator Michael Regan said in a statement Wednesday.

-Laredo, one of the communities targeted by the EPA notice, is a border city where the vast majority of residents are Latino, and more than a quarter live in poverty.
+Laredo, one of the communities targeted by the EPA notice, is a border city where the vast majority of residents are Latino and more than a quarter live in poverty.
 Missouri-based Midwest Sterilization Corp. operates a sterilization plant in Laredo.
+The company also owns a plant in Jackson, Missouri that is on EPA’s watch list.

-More than 40% of the city’s nearly 70,000 schoolchildren attend campuses in areas with an elevated risk of cancer due to ethylene oxide emissions from the Midwest plant, according to an analysis by ProPublica and the Texas Tribune.
+More than 40% of Laredo’s nearly 70,000 schoolchildren attend campuses in areas with an elevated risk of cancer due to ethylene oxide emissions from the Midwest plant, according to an analysis by ProPublica and the Texas Tribune.

 A spokesperson for Midwest declined immediate comment.
-But the company told ProPublica and the Tribune last December that the cancer risk from its sterilization plant is overstated.
+But the company told ProPublica and the Tribune last December that cancer risk from its Laredo plant is overstated.
 Emissions it reported to the EPA are “worst case scenarios,” rather than specific pollution levels, the company said.

 The Ethylene Oxide Sterilization Association, an industry group, said in a statement that ethylene oxide has been used for decades by the health care community to sterilize a wide variety of medical devices and equipment.
 More than 20 billion health care products are sterilized each year in the U.S. alone.

-In many cases. there are no practical alternatives currently available to ethylene oxide, the group said, adding that the use of less effective cleaning methods “could introduce the real risks of increased morbidity and mortality’' at hospitals throughout the country.
+In many cases, there are no practical alternatives currently available to ethylene oxide, the group said, adding that use of less effective cleaning methods “could introduce the real risks of increased morbidity and mortality’' at hospitals throughout the country.

 EPA called medical sterilization “a critical function that ensures a safe supply of medical devices for patients and hospitals.’’
 The agency said it is committed to addressing pollution concerns associated with EO, sometimes called EtO, “in a comprehensive way that ensures facilities can operate safely in communities while also providing sterilized medical supplies.’’

-A proposed rule to update control of air toxic emissions from commercial sterilizers is expected by the end of the year, with a final rule likely next year, EPA said.
+Proposed rules to update control of air toxic emissions from commercial sterilizers and facilities that manufacture EtO are expected by the end of the year, with final rules likely next year, EPA said.

+Scott Whitaker, president and CEO of the Advanced Medical Technology Association, another industry group, applauded EPA “for its forthrightness about what it does and doesn’t know” about EtO, but added: “It is critical that the EPA get this right.″

+A potential shutdown of medical-device sterilization facilities “due to misinformed political pressure, as well as uncertainty regarding which regulations the facilities must adhere to .... would be disastrous to public health,″ Whitaker said in an email.

 Copyright 2022 The Associated Press.
 All rights reserved.